ON THIS PAGE

 Recently, the center participated in a clinical trial of a drug to help stop involuntary movements.
 The drug proved to be safe and effective and was able to win FDA approval.
 It is also participating in long-term studies that look at people who have inherited a gene that causes Huntington’s disease but have yet to show any signs of it.

-The center currently provides care and programming services to patients with deep brain stimulators, devices used to control some symptoms of HD.
-The center will soon begin a deep brain stimulation program in which surgical implantation will also be available.
+The clinic currently provides care and programming services to patients with deep brain stimulators, devices used to control some symptoms of HD.
+The clinic will soon begin a deep brain stimulation program in which surgical implantation will also be available.